gazebosim/sdf_tutorials/composition/proposal.md

-* There was consideration to have `sdf::SemanticPose` be able to declare indicate `::ResolveAttachedToFrame()`; however, this was not chosen because it requires being able to construct a `sdf::SemanticPose` in isolation and ultimately has more information than is necessary for this ineterface.
+* There was consideration to have `sdf::SemanticPose` be able to declare indicate `::ResolveAttachedToFrame()`; however, this was not chosen because it requires being able to construct a `sdf::SemanticPose` in isolation and ultimately has more information than is necessary for this interface.
   Additionally, there is complication with what scope the semantic pose should supply the frame in.